 Foley has developed a Legal Innovation Hub® for NextGen Manufacturers, where manufacturing clients can engage in candid exchanges about next-generation manufacturing issues with seasoned Foley attorneys and other advisors.
 Together with our clients, we are taking a holistic approach to the evolving industry, focusing on emerging next-generation issues such as continuous process improvement; customer-focused innovation; human capital acquisition, development, and retention; enterprise-wide supply and distribution chain management and collaboration; sustainability; global engagement; reshoring; facilities siting, reconfiguration, and management; foreign direct investment; strategic acquisitions and divestitures; government and public affairs; next-generation technologies; and “Big Data,” as well as traditional areas such as corporate, labor, tax, and IP.

 Comprised of attorneys and business advisors spanning all practices and industry teams in the firm, it is the most comprehensive look at an industry the firm has ever taken.
-Our goal is to develop think tanks, social media platforms, blogs, and roundtable discussions so that you can quickly access legal and business insight relevant to your industry.
-Foley also plans to partner with consulting firms, academia, government, and industry associations to ensure that we provide consistent forward-thinking insight and innovative solutions.
+Through our blogs, social media platforms, events, roundtable discussions, and partnerships with industry associations such as the National Association of Manufacturing and the Manufacturing Leadership Council, academia, government, and other consulting firms, we are providing forward-thinking legal and business insight relevant to innovative manufacturers.

 Foley has been a trusted advisor to leading U.S. manufacturers for more than 170 years — it is an industry we are proud to know well.
 With our Legal Innovation Hub, we intend to remain at the forefront of this new, exciting, and highly dynamic industry, working shoulder to shoulder with our manufacturing clients to help them achieve their next-generation strategic business goals.